TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

 }
 ```

 >If you use `mosquitto_pub`, use the following command:
 >
 >`$ mosquitto_pub -h localhost -t 'v3/app1/devices/dev1/down/push' -u app1 -P 'NNSXS.VEEBURF3KR77ZR..' -m '{"downlinks":[{"f_port": 15,"frm_payload":"vu8=","priority": "NORMAL",}]}' -d`

-The payload is base64 formatted, and it is possible to send multiple downlinks on a single push (since `downlinks` is an array).
-Instead of `push`, you can also use `replace` to replace the downlink queue.
+The payload is base64 formatted.
+It is also possible to send multiple downlink messages on a single push because `downlinks` is an array.
+Instead of `/push`, you can also use `/replace` to replace the downlink queue.
+Replacing with an empty array clears the downlink queue.

 >Note: if you do not specify a priority, the default priority `LOWEST` is used.
 You can specify `LOWEST`, `LOW`, `BELOW_NORMAL`, `NORMAL`, `ABOVE_NORMAL`, `HIGH` and `HIGHEST`.